 This incident has raised serious questions about the integrity and security of internet storage systems.
-No individual and organization is immune to the loss or compromise of confidential and sensitive data.
+No individual and organization are immune to the loss or compromise of confidential and sensitive data.
 Consumer information, bank accounts’ information, employee records, credit card numbers, proprietary and trade secret information, highly confidential governmental and organizational databases, corporate passwords and intellectual property are all available for the taking if infrastructures are not properly protected.
 While many businesses and individuals may understand the potential threat they are often not prepared to deal with an incident, or they naively believe it will never happen to them.
 Many have a misguided sense of security and believe that it is IT’s problem, purely technical in nature.
 The reality is that everybody must be involved in readiness planning.

-Considering that we ourselves could someday be embroiled in similar scandals, theres a dire need to be proactive and the first, albeit a trivial step is to create strong, unique passwords.
-Security firm McAfee suggests avoiding password words that include personal information, like our birthday, pets name or a favorite color, because theyre easy for hackers to guess.
+Considering that we ourselves could someday be embroiled in similar scandals, there's a dire need to be proactive and the first, albeit a trivial step is to create strong, unique passwords.
+Security firm McAfee suggests avoiding password words that include personal information, like our birthday, pets name or a favourite colour, because they're easy for hackers to guess.
 Also, we might want to avoid common phrases and idioms like “icameisawiconquered,” which are easier to guess.
 But ultimately, a long password made of words could foil hackers who have plenty of time to automatically guess all the shorter possibilities.
-The best measure to take then is to pick a different password for each account, we use — we wouldnt use the same key in all of your locks, and the same goes for passwords.
-And, if you still dont feel secure, you can ultimately resort to two-factor authentication.
+The best measure to take then is to pick a different password for each account, we use — we wouldn't use the same key in all of your locks, and the same goes for passwords.
+And, if you still don't feel secure, you can ultimately resort to two-factor authentication.
 This login verification is like double-locking your door at night to decrease the chances of an intruder breaking in, but it takes an extra step or two to get into your account.
 Each time you want to log into your iCloud account anew, Apple will send a code to your phone or other Apple device.
 The code changes after each login attempt, so hackers need to be in physical possession of your iPhone to know the code.

-Needless to say, we are putting ourselves at some degree of risk as soon as we put anything of a personal nature in a publicly facing environment like iCloud, but the other issue it alarmingly raises is the operational security of the individual and the organization.
+Needless to say, we are putting ourselves at some degree of risk as soon as we put anything of a personal nature in a public-facing environment like iCloud, but the other issue it alarmingly raises is the operational security of the individual and the organization.
 As it is inevitable that at some point our computers will be hacked, it is imperative to understand how to protect our computers from weaknesses and vulnerabilities and prevent hackers.

 - Install anti-virus & anti-spyware software such as MacAfee or Norton and keep updated to prevent the likes of Trojan horse that a hacker uses to gain unauthorized access into your computer and send spam or other harmful programs

-- Install a root kit remover/revealer that detects root kits installed on the system such as AFX and Vanquish.
-It attempts to detect root kits that have gained user-level access.
+- Install a rootkit remover/revealer that detects rootkits installed on the system such as AFX and Vanquish.
+It attempts to detect rootkits that have gained user-level access.

-- Keep obscure, absurd, random passwords that dont have anything to do with you and change it often.
+- Keep obscure, absurd, random passwords that don't have anything to do with you and change it often.
 Short passwords and dictionary words should be avoided.
 A random combination of letters, numbers and/or characters will do the trick.

-- Make sure firewall settings are installed on the computer, such as Windows firewall this prevents hackers gaining access through holes in the system.
+- Make sure firewall settings are installed on the computer, such as Windows firewall this prevents hackers from gaining access through holes in the system.